CampagneLaboratory/goby/python/README.txt

 The complete package includes the Java source code.
 If you downloaded this package from PyPI or some other Python-specific source, you may have received only the Python part of the code.
-In this case, you will need to obtain the Protocol Compiler from some other source before you can use this package.

 Development Warning
 ===================